learn-co-curriculum/react-hooks-class-setstate-lab/README.md

 # Class Component State and Events Lab

-## Objectives
+## Learning Goals

-- Practice refactoring function components to class components
+- Refactor a function component with `useState` to a class component
+- Handle events in class components using arrow functions

 ## Instructions

-In this lab is the working code from a previous lab, using function components.
+In this lab is the working code from a previous lesson, using function components.
 If you run the tests now, they should all pass, except for the tests checking that you are using class components instead of functions.
 Your goal is to refactor all the components in the `src/components` directory to use classes instead of functions, and _still_ have the tests passing.

 Start by familiarizing yourself with the code and the functionality, then work